 With that being the case, it’s hard for most of us to imagine going even a single day without consuming at least one of these two addictive items.
 What if we were asked to go without them for an entire month?

-That’s the challenge that Sacha Harland of LifeHunters.tv embarked upon in hopes of determining how much of an effect this dietary change would have on his physical and mental well-being.
-To help quantify these differences, Sacha visited a local sports physician both before and after the experiment to get his reading on several key measures of wellness, including, but not limited to: weight, blood pressure, cholesterol, and blood sugar.
+That’s the challenge that Sacha Harland of LifeHunters.tv undertook, in hopes of determining how much of an effect this dietary change would have on his physical and mental well-being.
+To help quantify these results, Sacha visited a local sports physician both before and after the experiment to get his reading on several key measures of wellness, including, but not limited to: weight, blood pressure, cholesterol, and blood sugar.

 What Sacha didn’t anticipate was how difficult this change would be, and how much determination he would need to make it possible.
 Check out his incredible journey through the following video:

 Aside from the substantial improvements in these several measures of physical wellness, what particularly stood out for me from Sacha’s experience was the change in his craving level.
 What started out as a major form of withdrawal, punctuated by a consistent feeling of hunger, slowly transitioned into a lack of desire for the sugary foods he was once used to consuming.